xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 # External dependencies

 At least IPL 0.5.0 is required for normal operation.
-Release was tested with IPL 0.6.0.
-User is required to flash ARM TF (bl31-spider.srec) provided by built to ensure that Xen will work correctly.
+Release was tested with IPL 0.7.0.
+User is required to flash ARM TF (bl31-spider.srec) and OP-TEE (tee-spider.srec) provided by the build to ensure that Xen and DomD/DomU will work correctly.

 # Building
 ## Requirements